runo-hr/Diction-and-Dictionary-Scrapping/README.md

     This is a list of dictionary each of which  has the following keys: Heading ie. page 1 vs page 2, common in both, only in page 1 and  only in page 2.
 </li>
 </ul>

+## Data Visualization
+The 10 most frequent words are displayed on the results page of each url using Chart.js, an open source JavaScript library for data visualization.